Ashot72/microsoft-teams-sso-forums/README.md

 Teams.

-You can download the package from [here](https://github.com/Ashot72/microsoft-teams-sso-forums/tree/main/package/forums.sppkg) and upload it to your Tenant App Catalog to run the forum.
+You can download the package from [here](https://github.com/Ashot72/microsoft-teams-sso-forums/tree/main/package/forums.zip) and upload it to your Teams App Catalog to run the forum.

 To get started.
 ```